metatronslove/abjad/README.md

 >#### target number

-            If a number determined by the abjad account is to be reached while using the beaded rosary, it is entered here.
+            If a number determined by the abjad calculation is to be reached while using the beaded rosary, it is entered here.

 >#### minimum value